 And it’s really versatile too, you can make it just a little spicy or you can go overboard with the spiciness, as long as you can handle it!

-Vegetables: Tomatoes, habanero peppers, bell pepper.
-This is all you need to give the sauce its rich red color and spiciness!
+- Vegetables: Tomatoes, habanero peppers, and red bell peppers are all you need to give the sauce its rich red color and spiciness!

 How to make African Pepper Sauce

-Add all the ingredients and spices together, including the olive oil, into a blender.
-Blend on high till its pureed.
-I don’t blend mine till it’s very smooth, I like it a bit coarse.
+- Add all the ingredients and spices, including the olive oil, to a blender.
+Blend on high until pureed.
+I don’t blend mine until it’s very smooth; I like it a bit coarse.

 This recipe contains 8 servings with 1 net carb per serving.
 A serving is approximately a tablespoon so if you use a teaspoon instead, you should get about 16 servings.

 I put this sauce in everything so it only lasts a few days for me.
 You can add it to any dish you make.
-I like to add it to cauliflower rice dishes, shirataki noodles dishes, and sometimes use as a dipping sauce for baked chicken.
+I like to add it to cauliflower rice , shirataki noodles, and sometimes use it as a dipping sauce for baked chicken.

 Tips for making African pepper sauce

-If you want more heat, increase the habanero pepper, one at a time till it gets to your desired level.
+- If you want more heat, increase the habanero pepper one at a time until it reaches your desired level.

 Enjoy these other low carb stews!